 #3.
 Run a pilot group before the big launch

 Anytime you launch something new, you’re likely to have a few bumps along the way.
-It’s best to have a small group of people experience and help you smooth out those bumps instead of the entire congregation.
+It’s best to have a small group of people experience and help you smooth out those bumps in your fundraising tools instead of the entire congregation.

-Before the big rollout, ask church staff members, elders, and a few key volunteer leaders to try out the giving options.
+Before the big rollout, ask church staff members, elders, and a few key volunteer leaders to try out the fundraising tools .
 Make sure you have a few people in this pilot group who aren’t exactly known for being tech-savvy (their questions and feedback will be very helpful as you develop instructions for the main launch).

 Take notes on what questions you receive from the group and any input they provide.
 Use this information to develop your communications materials to the full congregation (information on the church website, slides, stage announcement script, videos, bulletin).
 This leads to our next recommendation.